NeoLegends/sutp/standard/SUTP.md

 The sending timeout determines how long a sending side waits for an acknowledegment, before sending the segment again.
 The maximum waiting time determines how long a sending side waits for an acknowledgement before the connection will be aborted.
 It ultimately determines how often a certain segment can be sent again.
 The receiving timout determines how long a receiving side waits for an unsuccesfully sent segment before it negatively acknowledges it.
-The maximum waiting time SHOULD be greater than the sending timeout and the sending timeout SHOULD be greater than the roundtriptime.
+The maximum waiting time SHOULD be greater than the sending timeout and the sending timeout SHOULD be greater than the expected round-trip-time.

 A SUTP instance can be both sending and receiving side at the same time.